Hteph/MedievalLife/README.md

 CURRENT STATUS: On hiatus until the frontend part of my "full-stack" dev course starts, some connection setup towards a webserver made (redhat openshift).

 v.
 0.1 Delivers basic output in a acceptable structure (this was created while taking an online VERY basic course).
+And I should really really refactor it <vince>.